-How to Turn Down a Job Offer Gracefully (+ Example Emails)
+How to Turn Down a Job Offer Gracefully (Examples)

 Turning down a job offer can be difficult for job seekers.
 It can cause a job seeker to question their career goals and motivators and feel uneasy about what the rejection will do for their relationship with the hiring manager and employer.
 The process for gracefully turning down a job offer is quite simple but takes clear and professional communication to execute.

-Before a candidate decides to write a rejection letter or rejection email, they should consider the factors that are motivating the decision to turn down the job offer.
+Before a candidate decides to write a rejection letter or rejection email, they should consider the factors motivating the decision to turn down the job offer.
 Is the salary lower than expected, but the candidate didn’t engage in a salary negotiation?
 Is the company culture not what was expected?
 Some rejection factors like low salary can be handled with better communication as a candidate.
-But other factors may be irreparable and it’s time to write the rejection email to the company and hiring manager.
+But other factors may be irreparable, and it’s time to write the rejection email to the company and hiring manager.

 Good Reasons for Rejecting a Job Offer